Robinhood vs. E-Trade: Which Is Best for Retail Investing?

 Robinhood’s banking-like product is a cash-management account with a debit card that earns you weekly investment bonuses when you make purchases using the card.
 In addition to using the card at over 90,000 fee-free ATMs, the card lets you send checks.
 The card isn’t available yet.
 However, you can join the waiting list.

 Robinhood is the clear winner when it comes to cryptocurrency investing.
 You can buy or sell 13 different currencies, including bitcoin, ethereum, dogecoin, litecoin, ethereum classic, bitcoin cash, polygon and solana — commission-free.
 Coins you buy are held in “cold” storage — that is, offline storage that’s less vulnerable to hacking and other threats than wallets that are connected to the internet.

 E-Trade’s cryptocurrency offerings are limited to securities that track cryptocurrency, own cryptocurrency assets or provide services to the cryptocurrency industry.
 They give you exposure to cryptocurrency without owning coins directly.

 When it comes to fees, it’s a wash between Robinhood and E-Trade.

 Robinhood’s claim to fame is its commission-free stock trading.
 However, its Gold subscription, which includes perks like larger instant deposits, margin investing and more advanced market data, is $5 per month.
 Robinhood also charges for some optional services such as paper statements and overnight check deliveries for transfers.

 E-Trade wants its users to “focus on your future, not on fees.”
-It spells out its fees very clearly, noting that it offers $0 commission trades, $0.65 options contracts, $1.50 futures contracts and $1 bond trades.
+It spells out its fees very clearly, noting that it offers $0 commission trades, $0.50 to $0.65 options contracts, $1.50 futures contracts and $1 bond trades.